Doctor-trusted hair loss treatments

 • Always speak to your provider before switching medications.
 They can make suggestions and guide you through the process.

-We offer a range of hair loss medications, following a consultation with a licensed healthcare provider who can determine if a prescription is appropriate for your needs.
+We offer a range of hair loss medications.
+Following a quick virtual consultation, a licensed healthcare provider can determine if a prescription is appropriate for your needs.

 1. AVODART (dutasteride) soft gelatin capsules (2001). https://www.accessdata.fda.gov/drugsatfda_docs/label/2020/021319s032lbl.pdf

-8. Shanshanwal S, et al. (2017).
-Superiority of dutasteride over finasteride in hair regrowth and reversal of miniaturization in men with androgenetic alopecia: A randomized controlled open-label, evaluator-blinded study. https://pubmed.ncbi.nlm.nih.gov/27549867/
+9. Shanshanwal S, et al. (2017).
+Superiority of dutasteride over finasteride in hair regrowth and reversal of miniaturization in men with androgenetic alopecia: a randomized controlled open-label, evaluator-blinded study. https://pubmed.ncbi.nlm.nih.gov/27549867/

 Editorial Standards